River Thames, beech woods, pubs & alpacas

 - [!]In 165 metres (about 40 metres before reaching the field corner), take a stile to your left in the fence and turn right to continue on an entrance driveway (ignoring an earlier footpath signpost on the left about half way along this field edge).
 In 35 metres, turn left on the A4074, your direction 130°.

-- In 105 metres, you pass The Chaiyaphum Thai restaurant, Cane End on your left.
+- In 105 metres, you pass what used to be The Chaiyaphum Thai restaurant, Cane End on your left (now closed down and due for redevelopment).
 The bus stop for the X39/X40 route to Reading is in front of the restaurant.

 - 40 metres past the restaurant, where a lane comes in from the left, cross the main road carefully to go onto an earth track opposite, leading to a metal swing gate by a metal field gate.
 Ignore the track straight ahead and follow the blue and yellow arrow marked bridleway half left, your direction 170°.